 - Cost-effective and less time-consuming - mediation is less expensive than traditional litigation, which can last for months.
 There are no extra costs for multiple attorneys or financial experts and no legal or court fees incurred.
 It is a much faster process and takes place according to the timeframe set by the couple.
 Resolutions can be reached swiftly, regardless of the range and complexity of assets to be divided.

-- Higher success rate - spouses are encouraged to compromise and solve their divorce-related issues in a mutually advantageous manner, especially when they have assets that suffer the more prolonged a divorce becomes.
+- Higher success rate - spouses are encouraged to compromise and solve divorce-related issues in a mutually advantageous manner, especially when they have assets that suffer the more prolonged a divorce becomes.

 - Better communication - communication is strongly supported, as it can result in a fair agreement about your assets and a better post-divorce relationship.